Stanley Green: Writing

 Sundays were spent at home producing Eight Passion Proteins on his printing press, exhibited after his death at the Serpentine Gallery and described by Waldemar Januszczak as "an extraordinary home-made contraption worthy of Heath Robinson".
 The "terrific sounds of thumping and crashing" caused trouble between Green and his neighbours.

 Noted for its eccentric typography, Eight Passion Proteins went through 84 editions, 52 of them between 1973 and 1993.
 Green carried copies of it in his satchel, selling 20 on weekdays and up to 50 on Saturdays, for 10 pence in 1980 and later 12 pence.
-By February 1993 he would have sold 87,000 copies, according to Carter.
+By February 1993 he would have sold 87,000 copies.
 He also sent it to public figures, including five British prime ministers, Prince Charles, the Archbishop of Canterbury and Pope Paul VI.

 The pamphlet argued that "those who do not have to work hard with their limbs, and those who are inclined to sit about" will "store up their protein for passion", making retirement, for example, a period of increased passion and marital discord.
 It ended by warning: "Beware of the fun of indecent suggestions; of the amusement from the titillating scandal of private lives; of the diversion of the undress of low journalism etcetera.
 These things erode our morals and twist young minds."
-In addition to the pamphlet, Green left several unpublished manuscripts, including a novel, Behind the Veil: More than Just a Tale; a 67-page text, Passion and Protein; and a 392-page edition of Eight Passion Proteins, which, Carter writes, was rejected by Oxford University Press in 1971.
+In addition to the pamphlet, Green left several unpublished manuscripts, including a novel, Behind the Veil: More than Just a Tale; a 67-page text, Passion and Protein; and a 392-page edition of Eight Passion Proteins, which was rejected by Oxford University Press in 1971.

 Recognition

 Green enjoyed his local fame.
-The Sunday Times interviewed him in 1985 for its "A Life in the Day" feature, and some of his slogans, including "less passion from less protein" were used on dresses and t-shirts by the London fashion house Red or Dead.
-When he died in 1993 at the age of 78, the Daily Telegraph, Guardian and Times all published obituaries.
+The Sunday Times interviewed him in 1985 for its "A Life in the Day" feature, and some of his slogans, including "less passion from less protein" were used on dresses and T-shirts by the London fashion house Red or Dead.
+When he died on 12 December 1993 at the age of 78, The Daily Telegraph, The Guardian and The Times all published obituaries.
 His letters, diaries, pamphlets and placards were given to the Museum of London, which as of 2010 held 36 of the 84 editions of Eight Passion Proteins with Care.
 Other artefacts went to the Gunnersbury Park Museum.
 His printing press was included in Cornelia Parker's exhibition "The Maybe" (1995) at the Serpentine Gallery, featuring Tilda Swinton in a glass box, as well as a cushion and carpet apparently from Freud's couch and one of Winston Churchill's cigars.